LLMs Judging LLMs: A Simplex Perspective: EXPERIMENT CONFIGURATION

 \begin{itemize} \item \textbf{GPQA} \citep{Rein2023-dv}: Questions resistant to simple internet searches across STEM domains, stratified by difficulty (undergraduate, graduate, post-graduate).

 \item \textbf{MMLU Pro} \citep{Wang2024-ic}: Enhanced professional knowledge questions across 16 domain-specific subcategories from natural sciences, social sciences, and humanities.

 \item \textbf{MTBench} \citep{Zheng2023-wr}: A conversational benchmark evaluating single- and multi-turn dialogue capabilities across diverse scenarios (creative writing, reasoning, coding, mathematics, role-playing).
 Human judges rated responses on a 10-point scale.
-For LLM judges, we ask for ratings on a simplified 5-point scale.
+LLM judges are asked for ratings on a simplified 5-point scale.

 \item \textbf{TLDR} (aka SummEval) \citep{Fabbri2021-ie}: A summarization benchmark where models condense news articles into concise summaries, with human ratings across four dimensions (relevance, consistency, fluency, coherence) on 5-point scales.